Airlock CLI

 airlock-cli sign-in

-Your browser will open; sign in with your Airlock account.
+Your browser will open; sign in with your organization's identity provider.
 Then check: airlock-cli status — you should see "Signed in: true".

 airlock-cli pair